2014-2015 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences section in this catalog.

 The importance of foreign language study has never been more obvious than in today's global society.
 Leaders in business, government, and throughout the community are calling for increased awareness of the interrelatedness and interdependence of all nations and societies.
 One of the traditional barriers to understanding, and to the free ow of communication, has been a lack of informed citizens with competence in at least one foreign language.
-There is no better way to understand and appreciate cultures other than your own than to communicate with other people in their own language.
+There is no better way to understand and appreciate cultures other than your own than to communicate with other peoples in their own language.
 What is more, the mastery of a foreign language inevitably improves your command of your native language.
-With such a high premium on communication skills in the world today, foreign language study is not a luxury, it is a necessity.
+With such a high premium on communication skills in the world today, foreign language study is not a luxury; it is a necessity.

 A student working toward any B.A. degree must successfully complete the third semester course in a foreign language.
-The Department of Modern Languages and Literatures currently offers the following languages that fulfill this requirement: Arabic, Chinese, French, German, Italian, Japanese, Russian, and Spanish.

 Students seeking secondary certification in foreign languages must take the foreign language methods seminar, Education 331, in order to be certified.
 Students may also choose to enroll in foreign language and literature courses on a credit/no credit basis.